rajabishek/swift-essentials/manuscript/03_xml.md

 ### didStartElement method
 This method is called by the parser object on its delegate whenever it encounters an opening xml tag.

+###foundCharacters method
+This method is called by the parser object on its delegate whenever it is reading data between an opening tag and closing tag.
+The data between a tag may be read all at once or it may be read in pieces.